 This was how he loved his neighbors.
 And they loved him for it.

-Hank isn’t finished here yet.
-An old man with a small mind but a big heart is still in use.
-Nobody can take that away before its time.
+Hank wasn’t finished here yet.
+An old man with a small mind but a big heart was still in use.
+Nobody could take that away before its time.

 * * *